Goldorakor/Glossaire/Exo_Glossaire_HEID.md

 4)	What is the difference between GET and POST methods in HTTP ?
 a.
 GET retrieves data from a server, while POST submits data to a server.
 b.
 GET submits data to a server, while POST retrieves data from a server.
 c.
 GET and POST methods are interchangeable.

+**a.
+GET retrieves data from a server, while POST submits data to a server.**

+### Explanation:

+- **GET** is used to request data from a specified resource.
+It appends data to the URL as query parameters.
+- **POST** is used to send data to the server to create or update a resource.
+It includes the data in the body of the request, which is not visible in the URL.

+**a.
+GET récupère des données d'un serveur, tandis que POST soumet des données à un serveur.**

+### Explication :

+- **GET** est utilisé pour demander des données à une ressource spécifiée.
+Il ajoute des données à l'URL sous forme de paramètres de requête.
+- **POST** est utilisé pour envoyer des données au serveur afin de créer ou de mettre à jour une ressource.
+Il inclut les données dans le corps de la requête, ce qui n'est pas visible dans l'URL.

 ___

 5)	What is the purpose of version control systems (e.g., Git) in web development ?
 a.
-To track changes and manage collaborative development.
+To track changes and manage collaborative development.  <--
 b.
 To optimize website loading speed.
 c.
 To handle server-side scripting.

 ___

 6)	What is the purpose of a framework in web development ?
 a.
-To provide a structured environment for building web applications.
+To provide a structured environment for building web applications.  <--
 b.
 To handle network protocols and data transfer.
 c.
 To create visual designs and layouts for websites.

 ___

 7)	What does NoSQL stand for ?
 a.
-Not Only SQL.
+Not Only SQL.  <--
 b.
 Non-Structured Query Language.
 c.
 New Object-Oriented Language.

+**a.
+Not Only SQL.**
+### Explanation:

+NoSQL refers to a category of database management systems that do not use the traditional SQL (Structured Query Language) for data manipulation.
+It emphasizes flexibility, scalability, and the ability to handle various data formats, including unstructured and semi-structured data.

+**a.
+Not Only SQL.**
+### Explication :

+NoSQL fait référence à une catégorie de systèmes de gestion de bases de données qui n'utilisent pas le SQL (Structured Query Language) traditionnel pour la manipulation des données.
+Cela met l'accent sur la flexibilité, la scalabilité et la capacité à gérer divers formats de données, y compris les données non structurées et semi-structurées.

 ___

 8)	Which of the following is a characteristic of NoSQL databases ?
 a.
 Strict schema enforcement.
 b.
 Support for complex transactions.
 c.
-Scalability and flexible data models.
+Scalability and flexible data models.  <--

+**c.
+Scalability and flexible data models.**

+### Explanation:

+NoSQL databases are designed to be scalable and can handle a variety of data models, including key-value, document, column-family, and graph formats.
+They often allow for flexible schemas, making it easier to adapt to changing data requirements.
+In contrast, strict schema enforcement and complex transactions are more characteristic of traditional relational databases.

+**c.
+Scalabilité et modèles de données flexibles.**

+### Explication :

+Les bases de données NoSQL sont conçues pour être scalables et peuvent gérer une variété de modèles de données, y compris les formats clé-valeur, document, colonne et graphe.
+Elles permettent souvent des schémas flexibles, ce qui facilite l'adaptation aux évolutions des exigences de données.
+En revanche, l'application stricte des schémas et les transactions complexes sont davantage caractéristiques des bases de données relationnelles traditionnelles.

 ___